Latest News25 November 2015

 SA College for Tourism (SACT) ended its Crystal Anniversary Year on a high note on Friday, 20 November, when it celebrated the graduation of 89 young women and 16 young men from rural southern Africa, with national certificates in hospitality services and tracking animals in the wild respectively.
 Graduation Day was preceded on Thursday evening with a dinner at Drostdy Hotel for graduation guests, who were addressed by His Excellency, Mr Marcus Cornaro, Head of Mission of the European Delegation to South Africa.
 Drostdy forms part of the college’s training facilities. → read more…

 Peace Parks Foundation envisages the establishment of a network of protected areas that links ecosystems across international borders.

-Given the proximity of the region's protected areas to each other, the possibility exists to create wildlife dispersal routes between them or in certain instances link them.
+Given the proximity of the region's protected areas to each other, the possibility exists to create wildlife dispersal routes between them, or in certain instances to link them.

 Peace Parks Foundation facilitates the establishment of transfrontier conservation areas (peace parks)* and develops human resources, thereby supporting sustainable economic development, the conservation of biodiversity and regional peace and stability.

 *The Southern African Development Community (SADC) Protocol on Wildlife Conservation and Law Enforcement of 1999 defines a transfrontier conservation area (TFCA) as "the area or component of a large ecological region that straddles the boundaries of two or more countries, encompassing one or more protected areas as well as multiple resource use areas".
 The Protocol commits the SADC Member States to promote the conservation of shared wildlife resources through the establishment of transfrontier conservation areas.

 "I know of no political movement, no philosophy, no ideology, which does not agree with the peace parks concept as we see it going into fruition today.
 It is a concept that can be embraced by all.